buildpacks/rfcs/text/0000-remove-stacks.md

 For Linux-based images, each field should be canonicalized against values specified in `/etc/os-release` (`$ID` and `$VERSION_ID`).

 The `stacks` list in `buildpack.toml` is replaced by a `platforms` list, where each entry corresponds to a different buildpack image that is exported into a [manifest index](https://github.com/opencontainers/image-spec/blob/master/image-index.md).
 Each entry may contain multiple valid values for Distribution and/or Version, but only a single OS and Architecture.

-`buildpack.toml` no longer contains OS package information.
-Buildpacks may express runtime package dependencies during detection (see "Runtime Base Image Selection" below).
+Each entry may also contain a list of package names (as PURL URLs without versions or qualifiers) that specify detect-time and build-time (but not runtime) OS package dependencies.
+Buildpacks may express runtime OS package dependencies during detection (see "Runtime Base Image Selection" below).

 App image builds fail if the build image and selected run image have mismatched metadata.
 We may consider introducing a flag to skip this validation.